squid-cache/squid-cache.github.io/Features/Tproxy4.rst

 }}}
  . /!\ The bridge interfaces also need to be configured with public IP addresses for Squid to use in its normal operating traffic (DNS, ICMP, TPROXY failed requests, peer requests, etc)
  . {i} An alternative to assigning interfaces with IP addresses you may also configure the squid.conf SquidConf:tcp_outgoing_address, and SquidConf:udp_outgoing_address for minimal DNS and peer requests to use explicitly.
 Note that SquidConf:tcp_outgoing_address will never be used on requests received with TPROXY.

+=== Bypassing TPROXY intercept ===

+As always, bypassing the firewall rules is always an option.
+They need to go first, naturally.

+ * Bridges need to place the bypass in ebtables BROUTE before the DROP rules.
+ * Routers need to place the bypass in iptables PREROUTING before the DIVERT chain.

+If you do not understand how to do that or what to write in the bypass rules, please locate any beginners guide on iptables or ebtables and read up on how to operate them.

 == SELINUX Policy tuning ==
 On Linux versions with selinux enabled you also need to tune the selinux policy to allow Squid to use TPROXY.
 By default the SELINUX policy for Squid denies some of the operations needed for TPROXY.
 You can tune the policy to allow this by setting a couple selinux booleans: